 2. Capsular Contracture

 Sometimes the body forms capsules after surgery, and it is normal.
-It is a scar tissue around the breast implant where incisions were made.
+It is scar tissue around the breast implant where incisions were made.
 However, the scar sometimes becomes thicker and more rigid, thus tightening around the implant.
-It is known as capsular contracture, and it calls for a revision.
+It is known as capsular contracture, and it calls for revision.

 3. Implant Downsizing